mtconnect/standard_doc_generator/markdown_documentation/devices/main_flattened.md

 The value of {{property(subType)}} for {{block(DataItem)}} **MUST** be one of the following:

 * `ABORTED`

     actions or activities that were attempted, but terminated before they could be completed.

 * `ABSOLUTE`

     relating to or derived in the simplest manner from the fundamental units or measurements.

 * `ACTION`

     indication of the operating state of a mechanism.

 * `ACTIVE`

     relating to logic or motion program currently executing.

 * `ACTUAL`

     measured or reported value of an {{term(observation)}}.

 * `ALL`

     all actions, items, or activities being counted independent of the outcome.

 * `ALTERNATING`

     measurement of alternating voltage or current.
 If not specified further in statistic, defaults to RMS voltage.

 * `AUXILIARY`

     when multiple locations on a piece of bar stock being feed by a bar feeder are referenced as the indication of whether the end of that piece of bar stock has been reached.

 * `A_SCALE`

     A-Scale weighting factor on the frequency scale.

 * `BAD`

     actions, items, or activities being counted that do not conform to specification or expectation.

 * `BATCH`

     group of parts produced in a batch.

 * `BRINELL`

     scale to measure the resistance to deformation of a surface.

 * `B_SCALE`

     B-Scale weighting factor on the frequency scale.

 * `COMMANDED`

     directive value including adjustments such as an offset or overrides.

 * `COMPLETE`

     associated with the completion of an activity or event.

 * `CONSUMED`

     amount of material consumed from an object or container during a manufacturing process.

 * `CONTROL`

     state of the enabling signal or control logic that enables or disables the function or operation of the entity.

 * `C_SCALE`

     C-Scale weighting factor on the frequency scale.

 * `DELAY`

     elapsed time of a temporary halt of action.

 * `DIRECT`

     DC current or voltage.

 * `DRY_RUN`

     setting or operator selection used to execute a test mode to confirm the execution of machine functions.

 * `D_SCALE`

     D-Scale weighting factor on the frequency scale.

 * `ENDED`

     boundary when an activity or an event terminates.

 * `EXPIRATION`

     relating to the expiration or end of useful life for a material or other physical item.

 * `FAILED`

     actions or activities that were attempted , but failed to complete or resulted in an unexpected or unacceptable outcome.

 * `FIRST_USE`

     relating to the first use of a material or other physical item.

 * `GATEWAY`

     Gateway for the {{block(Component)}} network.

 * `GOOD`

     actions, items, or activities being counted that conform to specification or expectation.

 * `HEAT_TREAT`

     material heat number.

 * `INCREMENTAL`

     relating to or derived from the last {{term(observation)}}.

 * `INSTALL_DATE`

     date the hardware or software was installed.

 * `IPV4_ADDRESS`

     IPV4 network address of the {{block(Component)}}.

 * `IPV6_ADDRESS`

     The IPV6 network address of the {{block(Component)}}.

 * `ISO_STEP_EXECUTABLE`

     reference to a ISO 10303 Executable.

 * `JOG`

     feedrate specified by a logic or motion program when operating in a manual state or method (jogging).

 * `LATERAL`

     indication of the position of a mechanism that may move in a lateral direction.

 * `LEEB`

     scale to measure the elasticity of a surface.

 * `LENGTH`

     reference to a length type tool offset variable.

+    Subtypes of `LENGTH` : `STANDARD`, `REMAINING`, `USEABLE`.

 * `LICENSE`

     license code to validate or activate the hardware or software.

 * `LINE`

     state of the power source.

+    Subtypes of `LINE` : `MAXIMUM`, `MINIMUM`.

 * `LINEAR`

     direction of motion of a linear motion.

 * `LOADED`

     indication that the subparts of a piece of equipment are under load.

 * `LOT`

     group of parts tracked as a lot.

 * `MACHINE_AXIS_LOCK`

     setting or operator selection that changes the behavior of the controller on a piece of equipment.

 * `MAC_ADDRESS`

     Media Access Control Address.
 The unique physical address of the network hardware.

 * `MAIN`

     relating to the primary logic or motion program currently being executed.

 * `MAINTENANCE`

     relating to maintenance on the piece of equipment.

 * `MANUAL_UNCLAMP`

     indication of the state of an operator controlled interlock that can inhibit the ability to initiate an unclamp action of an electronically controlled chuck.

 * `MANUFACTURE`

     related to the production of a material or other physical item.

 * `MANUFACTURER`

     corporate identity for the maker of the hardware or software.

 * `MAXIMUM`

     maximum value.

 * `MINIMUM`

     minimum value.

 * `MOHS`

     scale to measure the resistance to scratching of a surface.

 * `MOTION`

     indication of the open or closed state of a mechanism.

 * `NO_SCALE`

     no weighting factor on the frequency scale.

 * `OPERATING`

     piece of equipment that is powered or performing any activity.

 * `OPERATOR`

     relating to the person currently responsible for operating the piece of equipment.

 * `OPTIONAL_STOP`

     setting or operator selection that changes the behavior of the controller on a piece of equipment.

 * `ORDER_NUMBER`

     authorization of a process occurrence.

 * `OVERRIDE`

     overridden value.

 * `PART`

     amount included in the {{term(part)}}.

 * `PART_FAMILY`

     group of parts having similarities in geometry, manufacturing process, and/or functions.

 * `PART_NAME`

     word or set of words by which a part is known, addressed, or referred to.

 * `PART_NUMBER`

     particular part design or model.

 * `POWERED`

     piece of equipment is powered and functioning or {{block(Component)}} that are required to remain on are powered.

 * `PRIMARY`

     main or most important location of a piece of bar stock.

 * `PROBE`

     position provided by a measurement probe.

     **DEPRECATION WARNING**: May be deprecated in the future.

 * `PROCESS`

     relating to production of a part or product on a piece of equipment.

 * `PROCESS_NAME`

     word or set of words by which a process being executed (process occurrence) by the device is known, addressed, or referred to.

 * `PROCESS_PLAN`

     process plan that a process occurrence belongs to.

 * `PROCESS_STEP`

     step in the process plan that this occurrence corresponds to.

 * `PROGRAMMED`

     directive value without offsets and adjustments.

 * `RADIAL`

     reference to a radial type tool offset variable.

 * `RAPID`

     performing an operation faster or in less time than nominal rate.

 * `RAW_MATERIAL`

     material that is used to produce parts.

 * `RELEASE_DATE`

     date the hardware or software was released for general use.

 * `REMAINING`

     remaining measure or count of an action, object or activity.

 * `REQUEST`

     {{term(request)}} by an {{block(Interface)}} for a task.

 * `RESPONSE`

     {{term(response)}} by an {{block(Interface)}} to a {{term(request)}} for a task.

 * `ROCKWELL`

     scale to measure the resistance to deformation of a surface.

 * `ROTARY`

     direction of a rotary motion using the right hand rule convention.

 * `SCHEDULE`

     identity of a control program that is used to specify the order of execution of other programs.

 * `SERIAL_NUMBER`

     serial number that uniquely identifies a specific part.

 * `SET_UP`

     relating to the preparation of a piece of equipment for production or restoring the piece of equipment to a neutral state after production.

 * `SHORE`

     scale to measure the resistance to deformation of a surface.

 * `SINGLE_BLOCK`

     setting or operator selection that changes the behavior of the controller on a piece of equipment.

 * `STANDARD`

     standard measure of an object or an action.

 * `START`

     boundary when an activity or an event commences.

 * `SUBNET_MASK`

     SubNet mask for the {{block(Component)}} network.

 * `SWITCHED`

     indication of the activation state of a mechanism represented by a {{block(Composition)}}.

 * `TARGET`

     goal of the operation or process.

 * `TARGET_COMPLETION`

     relating to the end or completion of an activity or event.

 * `TOOL_CHANGE_STOP`

     setting or operator selection that changes the behavior of the controller on a piece of equipment.

 * `USEABLE`

     remaining usable measure of an object or action.

 * `UUID`

     universally unique identifier as specified in ISO 11578 or RFC 4122.

 * `VERSION`

     version of the hardware or software.

 * `VERTICAL`

     indication of the position of a mechanism that may move in a vertical direction.

 * `VICKERS`

     scale to measure the resistance to deformation of a surface.

 * `VLAN_ID`

     layer2 Virtual Local Network (VLAN) ID for the {{block(Component)}} network.

 * `WASTE`

     amount discarded.

 * `WIRELESS`

     identifies whether the connection type is wireless.

 * `WORKING`

     piece of equipment performing any activity, the equipment is active and performing a function under load or not.

 # References Model